Grounds Flower and Decoration Regulations

 Solar lights, inflatable toys, balloons, shepherd hooks, garden tablets, pictures, plastic objects, windmills, animals, metal stands, boxes, homemade objects of any kind, decorative pots and temporary vases, glass containers, and candles of any kind are not permitted and will be removed as we mow through the section.
 They are offensive to others whose lots may be located in the same area.
 In consideration of others, we ask that you please limit your decorations to one per gravesite.

-Flowers and/or decorations must be places in cemetery installed crypt or niche vases only and may not impede on neighboring crypts or niches.
+Flowers and/or decorations must be placed in cemetery installed crypt or niche vases only and may not impede on neighboring crypts or niches.
 Fresh and artificial flowers will be removed by cemetery personnel if they are starting to wilt, becoming unsightly or faded.

 Only cemetery approved emblems purchased from the cemetery may be affixed to crypt or niche fronts by cemetery personnel.
 Any non-regulation emblem or picture attached to a crypt or niche front may cause permanent damage to the front and will be removed by cemetery personnel.